 - Never opt for drinking and driving, it’s never okay, and there’s always another option.

 - Let go of what you believe are traditional bachelorette party activities!
 Every bride is different.

 - Let someone take charge and have them assume command, they won’t plan the event alone, but it definitely helps with organization.

 - Don’t forget to include the fiancée if possible.
 It’s nice to have the partner feel involved by sending a sweet video from the bride or including info about them in a trivia game.

-Planning the bachelorette party is hands down one of the most exciting parts of participating in a wedding, besides looking for a wedding dress, and the actual wedding itself.
+Planning the perfect bachelorette party is hands down one of the most exciting parts of participating in a wedding!
+Besides looking for a wedding dress, and the actual wedding itself.
 For more tips on how to be the best bridesmaid for the upcoming wedding checkout The Ultimate Guide for Choosing the Perfect Bridesmaid.